fjebaker/notes/raspi-bit-torrent.md

 [username]
 [password]
 ```
-NB: the line break is essential.
+NB: the line break is essential, and you'll probably want to `sudo chmod 400 .secrets` as well.
 With this, OpenVPN will automatically login and start routing all (except LAN) traffic through the VPN on startup.

 Next, we need to enable the `AUTOSTART="all"` flag in
 ```